 The ResilientShasta Extreme Climate Event Mobility and Adaptation Plan.
 The plan has identified ways to help improve the safety, resiliency, and efficiency of our regional transportation system in the face of climate change extreme weather events.

-The report has been developed into a two-step process.
+The report was developed into a two-step process.
 The first was to develop a vulnerability assessment to identify future vulnerabilities in two different possible scenarios.
-The adaptation plan provides practical strategies for mitigating these impacts.
+Once these vulnerabilities were identified and evaluated, an adaptation plan was developed to provide practical strategies for mitigating those impacts.

-The next step is to integrate stakeholder feedback and combine the draft documents into a final report to be presented to the SRTA board of directors for adoption at an upcoming board meeting.
+After integrating stakeholder feedback, staff combined the draft documents into a final report that was presented to the SRTA board of directors for adoption at the April 28, 2022 Board of Directors meeting.

 The Shasta Regional Transportation Agency (SRTA) was awarded a Caltrans Transportation Planning Grant in May 2019 that is funding the majority of the effort.